ToyotaInfoTech/RAMN/docs/ctf_writeups.rst

 =============

 This page contains write-ups of past CTFs featuring RAMN.
-You can download past CTF firmware and challenge prompts from the `misc folder <https://github.com/ToyotaInfoTech/RAMN/tree/main/misc/past_CTFs>`_ of the github repository.
+You can download past CTF firmware and challenge prompts from the `misc folder <https://github.com/ToyotaInfoTech/RAMN/tree/main/misc/past_CTFs>`_ of the GitHub repository.
 Feel free to contact us to add or remove your own write-ups.

 DEFCON Embedded Systems Village 2024